Vectors That Are Parallel

 Q1: Are two vectors parallel if they have the same magnitude but different directions?

-A1: No. Parallelism requires the same or opposite direction, regardless of magnitude.
+A1: No. In practice, parallelism requires the same or opposite direction, regardless of magnitude.
 Vectors with the same magnitude but different directions are not parallel.

 Q2: Can the zero vector be considered parallel to any other vector?